FarronF/limerick-council-meetings/meetings/2020/09/22-Virtual Meeting of the Home and Social Development SPC/Minutes - Meeting of the Home and Social Development SPC - 22nd June 2020.md

  Cllr.
 Keary wished to seek progress on the matter from Cathal Quaid regarding a

-reduction or subsidy that could be granted to tenants who wish to upgrade their--- properties by installing new windows and doors - from the previous minutes.
+reduction or subsidy that could be granted to tenants who wish to upgrade their
+---
+properties by installing new windows and doors - from the previous minutes.
 Cathal

 Quaid responded that a formal pilot has not been put in place at present due to